carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

         private FileSet inputFiles;

 ``@Mojo``
     Configures Mojo name and default lifecycle phase.
-To execute the Mojo in example we will use ``mvn site:build``: ``site`` is plugin name and ``build`` is ``name`` parameter.
+To execute the Mojo in example we will use ``mvn site:build``: *site* is the plugin name and *build* is ``name`` parameter.

 ``@Parameter``
     We use it to pass configuration parameters to Mojo. ``@Parameter`` annotation accepts extra arguments

     - defaultValue: You can use properties placeholder or any String.
-If parameter type declared is not a String, then Maven will try to converted it, e.g:
+If the parameter type is not a String, then Maven will try to cast it, e.g:

     .. code:: java